 The tax plan passed at the end of 2017 has a bonus for parents whose children attend private elementary and high schools.
-You can now use funds from a 529 savings plan to pay for these expenses.
+You can now use funds from a 529 savings plan to pay for these expenses, up to a maximum of $10,000.
 In South Carolina and other states that allow a tax deduction for 529 plan contributions, this change can mean significant savings on your state income taxes.

 To take advantage of this income tax break, simply open a Future Scholar 529 plan and fund the plan with the money you will be sending to the private school anyway.
 Then, request the plan send the money to the students account at the school of your choice.
 By using the 529 plan as a middle man in the transaction you will save yourself 5% to 7% on your annual tuition expenses by lowing your state income tax liability for the year you make the contribution.